bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

   skipping: [management1] => (item=odin)
   skipping: [management1] => (item=loki)

-So it acted as an AND.
+So it acted as a logical AND.

 Tags
 ^^^^